Top Fall Fun in the Twin Cities: A Family Guide

 Bring it home and make an apple pie or this super easy Apple Crisp (So Easy Your Kids Will Make It).Small girl eating an apple next to an apple tree: "Twin Cities Apple Orchards" Background: apples on a white cutting board.

-Follow Up With a Pumpkin Patch in October
+Follow up with a pumpkin patch in October

 Do your kids enjoy carving jack-o-lanterns or making pumpkin pie and pumpkin bars made from fresh pumpkin?
 And what is more iconic than spending a night in a pumpkin patch waiting for the Great Pumpkin and picking out your own pumpkins to take home.
+Whether you go for giant pumpkins or mini pumpkins, you’ll find all you need at one of these Twin Cities Pumpkin Patches.
+If you prefer not to make a mess at home, we have collected a list of places where families can Carve the Perfect Pumpkin (and Leave the Mess) in the Twin Cities.

 Bring it home: Decorate your porch with carved jack-o-lanterns or decorated gourds.
 Don’t forget to roast pumpkin seeds after you are done carving.